ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 ---
-title: "Working with Vite and DDEV - an introduction"
+title: "Working with Vite in DDEV - an introduction"
-pubDate: 2023-10-28
+pubDate: 2023-11-08
-modifiedDate: 2023-10-28
+modifiedDate: 2023-11-08
 summary: How to work with Vite in DDEV?
 author: Matthias Andrasch
 featureImage:
-  src: /img/blog/2023/08/contributors-working.png
+  src: /img/blog/2023/11/working-with-vite-in-ddev.png
-  alt: Contributors working together on DDEV
+  alt: Working with Vite in DDEV
 categories:
-  - Community
+  - Guides
 ---

-## Working with DDEV and vite
+## Working with Vite in DDEV

 Vite is a popular web development tool that serves your JavaScript and CSS code in a clever way: Instead of bundling everything like webpack, it uses a technique called "hot module reloading".
 This enables the ability to instantly update and show your changes in the browser while you're working on your project.

+This articles sums up my current personal experience.
+I hope it will be a helpful introduction to get started with Vite.
+Happy to hear your feedback!

 How can we use Vite within DDEV?

-This articles sums up my current personal experience.
-I hope it will be a helpful  introduction to get started working with Vite and DDEV.

 Vite is written in NodeJS.
 DDEV already has built-in support for [NodeJS](https://ddev.readthedocs.io/en/latest/users/usage/cli/#nodejs-npm-nvm-and-yarn).

 You can set the NodeJS version in `.ddev/config.yaml` for each project ([docs](https://ddev.readthedocs.io/en/latest/users/configuration/config/#nodejs_version)):